North American Disease Intervention (NADI) aims to:

 Understand the epidemiology of hypertension and hyperglycemia and promote preventative care through lifestyle changes.

-Utilize the newest research to interpret blood pressure and blood glucose
+Utilize the newest research to measure and interpret blood pressure and blood glucose

 Perform comprehensive blood pressure and blood glucose examinations using minimal, public-accessible equipment that may otherwise not be done in primary care offices.

-NADI is a community service-oriented organization and registered nonprofit that strives to raise awareness about preventable diseases such as diabetes and hypertension.
+NADI is a 501(c)(3) non-profit, community service-oriented organization that strives to raise awareness about preventable diseases such as diabetes and hypertension.
 Our organization holds free community health screenings where individuals can get their blood pressure, blood sugar and other vital signs checked.
 By providing educational tools and vital sign measurements, we aim to educate the public on leading a healthy lifestyle.